Social structure of China: Qing dynasty

 In the Qing dynasty, the population could be divided into five classes.
 The top class was the emperor and his immediate family.
-After that came the gentry (officials all the government).
+After that came the gentry (officials of the government).
 Next came the agriculturalists, landlords, farmers and peasants.
 Then the artisans and merchants.
 In last place came the lower classes of vagabonds and criminals.
 For centuries China had developed its system of social stratification based on the theoretical principles of Confucian philosophy.